 The traditional method for estimating phases, termed isomorphous replacement, is to add a few electron-dense atoms, such as metal ions, to the crystal, and compare the diffraction pattern with similar crystals that do not include the heavy atoms.
 Looking at the differences, researchers can find the location of the heavy atoms, and then estimate phases based on their locations.
 Molecular replacement is also commonly used to estimate phases.
 In this case, the researcher uses a previously-solved structure of the molecule as a starting model, and calculates phases based on it.
 More recently, anomalous scattering of X-rays has become a common method for determining phases.
 In these cases, special atoms like selenium or bromine are added to the molecules, and the wavelength of the X-rays is carefully tuned to give anomalous scattering.
 By looking at small differences in symmetrical reflections in the diffraction pattern, the phases may be estimated directly.

 For many of the structures in the PDB, the authors have deposited the primary crystallographic data along with the atomic model that was solved using the data.
-These data files may be found in the "Experimental Details" box in the structure summary page.
+These data files may be download from Structure Summary pages.
 The files include a list of all of the reflections that were used in the structure determination.
 A typical file includes the h, k, and l indices for each reflection, a measure of the amplitude or intensity of the reflection, and often a measure of the standard uncertainty (sigma) of the reflection.
 The file often may include other pieces of information, such as a flag to identify reflections used for free R-value calculations or other details of the experiment.

 Tip: You will find selenomethionine amino acids in many recent structures of proteins.
 This is a common way that researchers add selenium to proteins for use in determining phases by anomalous scattering.
 Since the selenium is chemically similar to sulfur, we expect that the protein structure will be similar to the form with the normal methionine amino acids.